Short History of the PA profession in the UK

 • provide health promotion and disease prevention advice for patients

-Currently, due to lack of legislation, Physician Associates are not able to:
+Currently, due to lack of legislation, Physician Associates cannot:

 • prescribe